relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 - **Collection Period Offset In Minutes:** 0 (default) – Modify Collection Period by adding offset in minutes to both Start and End Date.
 This parameter is used to collect data that are available to be retrieved with some delay e.g. 24 hours.
 - **Only Retrieve Natives And Copy To Folder:** Relative path to the fileshare folder (e.g. **BloombergMailDrop\Drop**).
 This parameter is used to improve performance of ingesting big portion of data e.g. 300,000 files (typical scenario for Bloombertg Chat and Mail).
 When the parameter is set, the Data Source will only retrieve files and store those files in the given folder.
 Neither enrichmnet nor ingestion will be performed on those files.
 To complete enrichment and ingestion, another Data Source (Globanet type of Data Source) needs to be created and configured to point to the folder.
 Eventually, there will be two Data Sources:
   - Retrieving - For retrieving files via Collect.
-  - Pocessing - for enriching and ingestion those files in smaller chunks (1000 files each).
+  - Processing - for enriching and ingestion those files in smaller chunks (1000 files each).
 - **Password Bank** Used to specify known passwords to attempt while encountering protected native files.
 Multiple passwords can be separated by the pipe character, `|`.
 Passwords containing the pipe character are supported through escaping the pipe character with a second pipe.
 Pipes are always escaped left to right.

   **Example Password Bank:** `passw0rd|Trace1234!|aaa|bb|cccc||dd||eee|||ff|||ggg||||hhh|||||`